-If the Air Board is not required under the AQCA to abate or prevent air pollution then Dr. Rowangould's technical testimony is not relevant to this proceeding.
-This argument advanced by the City, however, is refuted by the clear language of the Board's mandate under NMSA (1978) § 74-2-5 (A).
 Dr. Rowangould intends to testify that the direct vehicle emission is a function of vehicles entering and exiting the gas station and applied to the 7,000,000 gallon annual throughput permit vs. the typical permit of 1,000,000 throughput, greater emissions are indicated.
 Exhibit 6- Rowangould NOI (abridged), ¶ 1, p.2, attached.
 Such elevated emissions increase risk of health impacts such as respiratory inflammation, increased risk of cancer and exacerbation of pre-existing conditions, including premature death.
 Id.
 This testimony, subject to further development at hearing as intended by the Legislature under §74-2-7 NMSA, directly implicates and invokes regulatory criteria under ABQ Ord. § 9-5-1-7 (C) (2) (a); NMSA (1978) § 74-2-5 (E), and NMSA § 74-2-5.3 (C).
 Increased pollutants of concerns as a result of the permit include carbon monoxide, nitrogen oxide, and VOCs.
 Id.
 Dr. Rowangould further cites to quantitative study and concludes that vapor losses particularly with respect to benzene multiplies an increased risk of cancer by a factor of 7 under the permit.
 Id., ¶ 2, p.2.
+The methodology cited is certainly subject to authentication, cross examination and recognized exception(s) to hearsay.
 Receptors such as homes, at least one school and vulnerable populations that include children and elderly citizens such as Petitioner Pat Toledo's father are subject to greater health risks and impacts as a result of the permit.
 Id., ¶ 3, p.2.
+Petitioner fact witnesses with personal knowledge of their health and safety concerns and the social or economic impacts on their properties and community as a result of the intended gas station are certainly competent to testify under the rules of evidence and such testimony is not necessarily subject to hearsay objection.

 The Board must give weight to this testimony under the AQCA as it impacts the health, welfare, the public interest, and relates to the subject of air contaminants.
 NMSA (1978) § 74-2-5(E).
 The record establishes that the Air Quality Program has failed to consider quality of life and health impacts in any qualitative manner to date in choosing only to enforce a performance standard under its broader regulatory powers.
-Motion, p.
-15; AR 53, p.
-149; AR 55, pp. 159-62; PIH 4/3/14 audio at 22:35 to 39:09; AR 52, p.
-143. The City's contention that "community sentiment" is not a criterion that may factor into the Board's permitting decsion is not supported under the AQCA and shows that the City does not understand its regulatory regime rather than Dr. Rowangould, as alleged.
-NMSA (1978) § 74-2-5 (E) (2) ("the local board shall give weight it deems appropriate to all facts and circumstances, including but not limited to ...the public interest, including the social and economic value of the sources and subjects of air contaminants"); Motion, pgs.
-23-24, 26.
+Motion, ¶ 8, pgs.
+2-3; AR 53, p.
+149; AR 55, pp.

+159-62; PIH 4/3/14 audio at 22:35 to 39:09; AR 52, p.
+143. Smith's motion in total shows it does not understand or refuses to give complete effect to the regulatory regime regarding the appropriately filed and disclosed the intended technical testimony of Dr. Rowangould and other fact witnesses on August 8, 2014.
+Nothing more is required that could or should be allowed to prevent Petitioners' witnessess from testifying at the hearing on the merits.